 SECOND: Assumptions About Financial Aid Awards

 Financial aid awards are based on the assumption that undergraduate students will enroll full-time and graduate students will enroll half-time in eligible coursework during fall and spring semesters.
 Then, before financial aid is disbursed, it will be adjusted based on actual enrollment in eligible coursework.

-Your financial aid award requires that MTSU calculate for you a cost of attendance (COA) for your semester.
+Your financial aid award requires that MTSU calculate for you a cost of attendance (COA).
 Your COA will be based on the eligible hours you are enrolling in—that is, the number of hours you are enrolling in that apply toward your officially declared program of study.

 THIRD: Keep Your Eligibility

 Remember that dropping or not attending your courses can negatively impact your eligibility for current and or future aid.

-It’s important that you discuss your Course Program of Study with your advisor when you enroll for next semester’s classes.
+It’s important that you discuss outstanding degree requirements with your advisor when you enroll for next semester’s classes.
 If your current program is not correct, work with your advisor to make the appropriate changes to your major or minor.

-- Contact your academic advisor to discuss options if your federal financial aid has been reduced due to enrollment in courses that did not apply towards outstanding requirements in your Course Program of Study .
+- Contact your academic advisor to discuss options if your financial aid has been reduced due to enrollment in courses that do not apply towards outstanding degree requirements.